 Perhaps you’re in Multi-tasking Mimi’s office doing your best to present a solution you have for one of your customers.
-All the while you’re talking, her eyes remained glued to her monitor as she types emails and gives a hurry-up-and-get-to-the-end-of-it nod every other word.
+All the while you’re talking, her eyes remain glued to her monitor as she types emails and gives a hurry-up-and-get-to-the-end-of-it nod every other word.

-Do you give up, rolling your eyes as you walk out her office, silently convincing yourself not to strangle her…today?
+Do you give up, rolling your eyes as you walk out of her office, silently convincing yourself not to strangle her…today?

 Or, do you take responsibility for getting heard and patiently ask, “Mimi, may I have your undivided attention?
 I have something important to share with you and I want to make sure you really hear it.”

 Coming from a place of Self Leadership might also sound like:

 - “Shall I come back later?
 You seem busy and I want to be sure I have your full attention.”

 - “I prefer to discuss this when we can give it our full attention.
 You’re going to want to hear this!”

 - “Mimi, give your fingers a rest and take a deep breath.
 You’re going to be glad I came to you with this solution and our customer will be grateful too.”